 How Is Arthritis Diagnosed?

 Are you noticing pain, stiffness, or lack of mobility in your joints?
-Arthritis may be the cause of your symptoms.
-Learn more about arthritis and how to get an accurate arthritis diagnosis today.
+You may even be wondering, “Do I have arthritis?”
+Learn more about arthritis, how arthritis is accurately diagnosed and what to do if you think you have a form of arthritis.

 Diagnosing Arthritis: What You Need to Know

 Many of us know someone close to us who has arthritis.
-If you’re experiencing symptoms, you may even be looking into getting an arthritis diagnosis yourself.
-Getting an accurate arthritis diagnosis at the doctor’s office important.
-Even if you’re fairly certain you have arthritis, a diagnosis from a medical professional is important before you begin treatment.
+If you’re experiencing symptoms, you may even be wondering what to do.
+Getting an accurate arthritis diagnosis at the doctor’s office is important and necessary before you can begin treatment.

-After all, diagnosing arthritis isn’t always straightforward.
-Symptoms vary from person to person, and since there are many form of arthritis, it can be tricky to differentiate between the different types.
-Come to your doctor’s appointment prepared with any questions or concerns you may have.
-The more details you can provide about your general health, your health history, and your symptoms, the more accurate a diagnosis the doctor can provide.
+Diagnosing arthritis isn’t always a straightforward process.
+Symptoms vary from person to person, and since there are many types of arthritis, it can be tricky to differentiate between the different kinds.
+Come to your doctor’s appointment prepared with personal information, as well as any questions or concerns you may have.
+The more details you can provide about your general health, your health history, and your symptoms, the more accurate a diagnosis the doctor can provide.1

 What Are Common Signs of Arthritis?

-There are over a hundred different types of arthritis.i At least 54 million adults in the United States suffer from arthritis.
-This article will focus on the most common form of arthritis, osteoarthritis (OA).
-Signs of arthritis will vary depending on the type of arthritis you have.
-Signs of OA include the following:
+There are over a hundred different types of arthritis.1 At least 54 million adults in the United States suffer from arthritis.2 This article will focus on the most common form of arthritis, osteoarthritis (OA), which is a degenerative condition that affects the cartilage of the joints.2 Signs of arthritis will vary depending on the type of arthritis you have.
+Signs and symptoms of OA include the following:2

-If you’re experiencing any of these symptoms of arthritis , consider reaching out to your doctor to schedule an appointment and determine a diagnosis.
+If you’re experiencing any of these symptoms and you think you may have arthritis, consider reaching out to your doctor or healthcare provider to schedule an appointment and determine a diagnosis.

 How to Prepare for Your Doctor’s Appointment

 Before your appointment with your doctor, take down a few notes on important information you would like to share.
-Write down any symptoms you’re experiencing, such as joint pain or stiffness.
-Be ready to communicate to your doctor when the symptoms began, how often they occur, and how severe the symptoms are.
-Keep in mind there are several factors that could put you at higher risk for developing osteoarthritis.
-These factors include the following:
+Write down any symptoms you’re experiencing, such as joint pain or stiffness.1 Be ready to communicate to your doctor when the symptoms began, how often they occur, and how severe the symptoms are.1 Keep in mind there are several factors that could put you at higher risk for developing osteoarthritis.
+These factors include the following:2

-- Age: Being older (65+) increases your risk of developing the disease
+• Age: Being older (65+) increases your risk of developing the disease, simply because osteoarthritis is a wear-and-tear condition that develops over time

-- Family history: You have a higher chance of developing OA if it rungs in your family
+• Family history: You have a higher chance of developing OA if it runs in your family

-- Past joint injury: A medical history of joint damage or surgery can result in OAiii
+• Past joint injury: A medical history of joint damage or surgery can result in OA in the affected joint

-Think back to whether or not you’ve had any illness or injuries that could explain the pain.
-Arthritis is a complicated disease with a number of potential causes and symptoms, so try to share any information with your doctor that you think is relevant.
+Think back to whether you’ve had any illness or injuries that could explain the pain or stiffness you’re experiencing.
+Similarly, if you work a job or have a hobby that has a lot of repetitive motions, this would be important to mention.
+Arthritis is a complicated disease with several potential causes and symptoms, so try to share any and all relevant information with your doctor.

 How Is Arthritis Diagnosed?

-Your doctor may ask you about your symptoms in order to determine an arthritis diagnosis.
+Your doctor may ask you about your symptoms to determine if what you’re experiencing is arthritis.
 In some cases, lab tests or imaging may be conducted as well.
-Your doctor may start with a series of questions, such as:
+Your doctor may start with a series of questions, such as:1,2

-Additionally, your doctor will conduct a physical exam, checking for things like redness, swelling and range of motion.ix Lab tests and imaging are not necessarily needed for an osteoarthritis diagnosis.iv Keep in mind that other types of arthritis are diagnosed differently.
-For instance, your doctor might check certain levels in your blood if they are suspicious that you might be suffering from Rheumatoid Arthritis or gout.v Nerve tests may be conducted in some cases if the doctor suspects any disruption of electrical activities in the nerves.vi
+Additionally, your doctor will conduct a physical exam, checking for things like redness, swelling and range of motion.3 If your doctor needs to take a closer look at the affected joints to determine the severity of the arthritis, they may recommend imaging tests like X-rays or an MRI.3 Keep in mind that other types of arthritis are diagnosed differently.
+For instance, your doctor might request a blood test, if they believe that you might be suffering from Rheumatoid Arthritis.3

 Life After an Arthritis Diagnosis